codingTheHole/getJSONObject/README.md

 Work in progress, not tested on Bool values.

 Installation:
+Easy.
 Just drag JSONUtils.swift into Xcode project

 Use: